Ai Accountant

 Key takeaways

-- Expect faster closes, typically 30 to 60 percent quicker reconciliations, fewer audit adjustments, and stronger internal controls.
+• Teams typically see 30 to 60 percent faster reconciliation cycles, fewer audit adjustments, and stronger internal controls within one to three months of adoption.

 Understanding the basics: what exactly is a bank audit trail system?